 Satellite Internet Forum.Welcome, Guest.

 Welcome to this satellite broadband discussion forum.
 Wherever you are and whatever your problem we are here to help each other.
 Connecting to the internet via satellite is not always easy but is critically important to those in remote places or with poor terrestrial infrastructure.
-Both service providers and customers are encouraged to contribute.
-Register at the bottom of the forum home page if you wish to contribute or ask question.
+Service providers and customers are encouraged to contribute.
+Register at the bottom of the forum home page if you wish to contribute or ask a question.
+VSAT service providers and satellite equipment sellers may feature their products free of charge; just register and get posting.
+Paid-for adverts, top left and top right, on all forum pages, are also available.
 Read the Forum rules.

 |Home Login Register|

 |YaBB Help Center User Agreement Getting started User CP and Profile Posting Personal and Broadcast Messages YaBB Terminology|

 |YaBB Help Center|

 YaBB is one of the world's leading providers of free, Perl-based message board systems for webmasters.
 Our innovative system allows people to get and stay connected in an easy to use, easy to understand format.
 Come see what hundreds of thousands of webmasters and millions of registered users already know!

 This help section will get you up to speed on the functions of this YaBB forum.
 Inside, you will learn how to register an account, login, edit your profile, post a message, and much more.
 If you would like to skip ahead to a section, please use the menu to the left.

 Since the last release of YaBB, many new features have been introduced, so take your time reading through these HELP files.

 You may use the menu on the left to quickly jump to any topic below.